 The brine is a solution of vinegar and spices, usually containing salt or sugar or both.
 Sometimes the vinegar is diluted with water and sometimes not.
 Vinegar, salt, and sugar act as preservatives, creating conditions that are unfriendly to bacteria.
 And as your tongue is probably telling you right now, their flavors are responsible for the taste we crave in pickles.

-You can use any kind of commercial vinegar for pickling-wine, cider, distilled, or rice vinegar.
+You can use any kind of commercial vinegar for pickling—wine, cider, distilled, or rice vinegar.
 The brine needs to be acidic enough to eliminate bacteria, so if the recipe calls for the vinegar to be diluted with water, be sure to start with a vinegar of at least 5% acidity.
 I prefer the taste that white wine vinegar gives.
-I work at a winery-what else would you expect?
+(I work at a winery, so what else would you expect?)
 Cider vinegar also contributes an interesting flavor.
-Cider and wine vinegars contain copper and iron, which darken slightly whatever’s being pickled.
+Cider and wine vinegars contain copper and iron, which slightly darken whatever’s being pickled.
 Distilled vinegar, on the other hand, adds no underlying flavor except for tartness, nor does it contain anything that alters the pickle’s color.
-Also, it’s important to use a non-reactive pan when making your brine, to avoid a metallic taste.
+Also, it’s important to use a nonreactive pan when making your brine to avoid a metallic taste.

 I always let pickles sit for at least a month for the brine flavor to penetrate the produce.
 The longer they steep, the more intense the flavor, but I try not to keep them around longer than a year.
 Pickles canned in a hot-water bath can be stored at room temperature in a dark place.
 They taste best chilled, so I refrigerate them before eating them.